chandanhpcic/docs/source/manual/how-tos/stunnel.rst

     # telnet 127.0.0.2 113
     Trying 127.0.0.2...
-    Connected to OPNsense.localdomain.
+    Connected to Reticen8.localdomain.
     Escape character is '^]'.
     11446,3128
-    11446, 3128 : USERID : OTHER : test_client.opnsense.local
+    11446, 3128 : USERID : OTHER : test_client.reticen8.local
     Connection closed by foreign host.